 Our pediatricians will most often institute a period of observation (usually the first 24 hours).
 If your child develops persistent vomiting, a loss of consciousness after a period of clarity, or repeated seizure activity, they should be evaluated by a pediatrician immediately.

 If you think that your child’s pupils may be of unequal size or you notice a dark area of skin behind their ear, you should have your child’s head injury evaluated immediately.
-Of course, if you happen upon your child, or someone else’s child, and they have sustained an unwitnessed injury, NEVER move them, as they may have sustained injury to their spine.
-Call for help and await a back board or neck collar to prevent further damage.
+Of course, if you happen upon your child, or someone else’s child, and they have sustained an unwitnessed injury, NEVER move them, as they may have sustained injury to their neck and spine.
+Call for help and await a back board and/or neck collar to prevent further damage.

 Symptoms of Head Injuries in Children to Address Immediately: